Doors Open Ottawa – Explore Ottawa’s culture, history, and architecture for FREE June 3 and 4, 2017!

 Whether you're a resident or visitor to the nation's capital, take advantage of the Doors Open Ottawa Shuttle Bus, operating within walking distance of over 50 participating buildings.
 Or, take the opportunity to enjoy the summer sun and cycle your way around the city on a Doors Open Ottawa bicycle tour.
 No bike, no problem!
 Visitors can visit numerous buildings per day by making their way around the downtown core on foot.

-In celebration of Canada's 150th anniversary, pay homage to Ottawa’s history, culture, and stunning architecture during Doors Open Ottawa 2017!
+In celebration of Canada's sesquicentennial, pay homage to Ottawa’s history, culture, and stunning architecture on June 3 and 4 during Doors Open Ottawa 2017!
 It’s free, it’s fun, and it’s the perfect way to discover how Canada’s Capital has become the beautiful city it is today.
 And don't forget...
 Share your #DoorsOpenOttawa experience on Facebook, Twitter, and Instagram.

 For disability-related accommodation required to participate fully in this event, please contact us at email@example.com or call 3-1-1.